GIJack/disk-image-scripts/docs/template.rc format spec.md

 --> AUTHOR (OPTIONAL)

-AUTHOR_NAME		Name/handle/nick/alias of the person who wrote this.
+AUTHOR_NAME		Name/handle/nick/alias of the Author

-AUTHOR_EMAIL		Email address of the author.
+AUTHOR_EMAIL		Email address of the Author

 AUTHOR_GPG_SIG		Signature of Author's GPG key.
-For used in contacting
+If you specify a key here,
-			author.
-If you specify a key here, then AUTHOR_EMAIL needs to be filled in, and name on the key needs to match.
+			then AUTHOR_EMAIL needs to be non-empty, and AUTHOR_NAME and AUTHOR EMAIL must match GPG Key.

 AUTHOR_CONTACT		Additional contact information for the author.
 This is a
 			space seperated list of PROTOCOL:ADDRESS formatted